How to Organize Outdoor Gear

 How to Store Outdoor Gear in a Small Space?

-Start using some vertical storage like wall-mounted shelves and hooks.
+Start using vertical storage options, such as wall-mounted shelves and hooks.
 Clear, stackable bins with hanging organizers work well for little stuff.
 Get creative with under-bed and over-the-door storage to free up real estate.

 How do you organize gear for particular activities?

-Group gear by activity—camping, hiking, climbing—and season.
+Group gear by activity—such as camping, hiking, and climbing—and by season.
 Label the bins or shelves to correspond.
-Store off-season gear out of the way, and put frequently used gear in an easy-to-reach location.
+Store off-season gear out of the way and put frequently used gear in an easily accessible location.

 Make sure to wash and dry all your gear after every trip.
-Check for damages and maintain your equipment accordingly by sharpening your tools, replacing the batteries in some, and repairing wear and tear.
+Check for damages and maintain your equipment accordingly by sharpening your tools, replacing batteries in some devices, and repairing any wear and tear.
 And that is how you keep your gear in top shape.